Roti (1 Medium (7 Inches)), Dal Yellow (Hommade) (1 Serving) and English Okra Stir Fry (1 Cup)

 Stay Hydrated

-Engage in light physical activity such as a walk after meals to help your body use glucose more effectively.
+Engage in light physical activity, such as a walk, after meals to help utilize the glucose more efficiently.

 Discover